MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 - **End-users** follow the same processes with all files in all groups, including the ability to add conditional access policies on specific files.

-- **Admins** can use e-discovery, have a consistent way to export all files, and simplify complying with GDPR requests.
+- **Admins** can use the same security and compliance tools for Yammer as they do with the rest of Office 365 including eDiscovery, have a consistent way to export all files, and simplify complying with GDPR requests.

 The Microsoft 365 Alignment Wizard does the following file-related steps: